Gabemmanuel0809/Syntax-Practice/README.md

 9.)
 Admn.go - Demonstrates a simple role based powers using Structs and Methods</br>
 10.)
 CompV2.go - Demonstrates deleting a value(firing an employee) using Structs and Methods</br>
 11.)
 Ship.go - Demonstrates a simple ship firing behavior using Struct & Interface</br>
 12.)
-ErrHandling.go - Demonstrates a simple custom error handling in Go
+ErrHandling.go - Demonstrates a simple custom error handling</br>
+13.)
+DepositErr.go - Demonstrates a simple error handling for a deposit value</br>